TheImagingSource/tiscamera/doc/pages/tcam-gigetool.rst

 tcam-gigetool
 #############

-An alternative tool to :any:`camera-ip-conf`.
+Network camera configuration tool.
+Allows IP configuration, firmware upload, etc.

 Arguments
 ---------

 The following arguments may be required by a command:

-:IDENTIFIER: Unique identifier of the camera: serial number or MAC address
+:IDENTIFIER: Unique identifier of the camera: serial number, MAC or IP address
 :FILENAME:   Filename of firmware file to upload

 .. program:: gigetool